BellingLauren/ai-case-study/README.md

 ## Landscape

 Waymo is a part of the Autonomous Car field which has evolved over time.
 In the last 10 years, cars have started to integrate AI slowly with self-parking, lane assist, and cruise control (self-adjusting to speed limits and traffic) for just a few examples.
-Some of the other main players in the field would be Cruise, Tesla, and Zoox,[6]
+Some of the other main players in the field would be Cruise, Tesla, Uber, Lift Zoox, and even public transportation.[6]
+The desire for autonomous ride-sharing capabilities, coupled with safety and security is a trend that will continue to rise as AI integrates in the automotive industry.

 ## Results